AlainaWayne/AutoFeeder/README.md

 The feeder was crafted using a combination of advanced CNC machining, 3D printing, and traditional woodshop techniques.
 Custom components were fabricated with 3D printing and aluminum sheet metal for the cooling system.

-For detailed manufacturing steps, visit the [Manufacturing Guide](link-to-file).

 ---
 ## Arduino Code